 Phase 2 (2021)

-Phase 1 of the TPL4I project findings suggest that the Agency’s Profile of Inclusive Teachers (2012) remains a useful tool for TPL policy development.
+The findings of phase 1 of the TPL4I project suggest that the Agency’s Profile of Inclusive Teachers (2012) remains a useful tool for TPL policy development.
 The Profile highlights the essential core values of initial teacher education and competence areas for inclusive teachers.

-- The questionnaire for countries explored the use of standards and competence frameworks for diversity and inclusion for teachers and other professionals.
+- The survey for countries explored the use of standards and competence frameworks for diversity and inclusion for teachers and other professionals.
 It examined the relevance of the Profile’s core values and competence areas for all teachers at all stages of the profession and among interdisciplinary groups of education professionals supporting teachers.
 It also inquired about experiences with the Profile of Inclusive Teachers.
 Seventeen Agency member countries participated in the survey.

-- In workshops and focus groups, the cluster activity invited country representatives and experts from eight participating countries to consider the Profile’s core values and competence areas for teachers’ and other education professionals’ professional learning for inclusive education at all levels of an inclusive education system’s development.
+- In workshops and focus groups, the cluster activity invited country representatives and experts from six participating countries to consider the Profile’s core values and competence areas for teachers’ and other education professionals’ professional learning for inclusive education at all levels of an inclusive education system’s development.